PRISMA (the Preferred Reporting Items for Systematic Reviews and Meta-Analyses)

 Several extensions of the PRISMA Statement have been developed to facilitate the reporting of different types or aspects of systematic reviews.
 These include for Abstracts; Equity; Harms (for reviews including Harm outcomes); Individual Patient Data; Network Meta-Analyses; Protocols; Diagnostic Test Accuracy; and Scoping Reviews.

-The PRISMA 2009 checklist states for '#8 Search' that you should "Present full electronic search strategy for at least one database, including any limits used, such that it could be repeated".
+The PRISMA 2020 checklist states for '#7 Search strategy' that you should "Present the full search strategies for all databases, registers and websites, including any filters and limits used".
+The new 2021 PRISMA extension for searching extends this to "include the search strategies for each database and information source, copied and pasted exactly as run".
 These reported electronic search strategies normally appear in an appendix or as supplementary material to a published systematic review as they are too long to include in the main part of the systematic review.
 Some published systematic reviews only include a search strategy optimised for one database whilst others e.g. some Cochrane systematic reviews will publish the search strategies for all databases searched.
-We anticipate that the PRISMA update 2020 will include a more explicit request to report (amongst other things): “full search strategies for all databases, registers, websites”.
 It is not necessary to include the number of results for each search line (although this can be helpful if you are seeking feedback on the search strategy).

 In many databases you can simply copy and paste the search strategy from the screen but you may also find that some databases allow you to download the search strategy (which may require less formatting than the copy and paste option).